-I understand that I will be ask d to act as a lab partner during my experiences in the physical therapist assistant program, and I may act as eith er the PTA or the client.
-I understand that at times, I may experience some physical or emotional discom ort, but I understand that this participation is required for student learning and I willingly agree to participate.
-I, , fully understand my responsibilities in physical therapist assistant laboratory practice and hereby assume all risks in connection with it.
-I fully release Johnson College, its agencies and/or employees of responsibility for any injury or damage to me.
+I understand that I will be asked to act as a lab partner during my experiences in the physical therapist assistar program, and I may act as either the PTA or the client.
+I understand that at times, I may experience some physical or emotional discomfor rt, but I understand that this participation is required for student learning and I willingly agree to participate.
+I, , fully understand my responsibilities in physical therapist assistant laboratory practice and hereby a ssume all risks in connection with it.
+I fully release Johnson College, its agencies and/or employees of re esponsibility for any injury or damage to me.
 Student's Name Printed Student's Signature Date